Wireless network: Performance

-Each standard varies in geographical range, thus making one standard more ideal than the next depending on what it is one is trying to accomplish with a wireless network.
+Each standard varies in geographical range, thus making one standard more ideal than the next, depending on what it is one is trying to accomplish with a wireless network.

-The performance of wireless networks satisfies a variety of applications such as voice and video.
+The performance of wireless networks satisfies a variety of applications, such as voice and video.
 The use of this technology also gives room for expansions, such as from 2G to 3G and, 4G and 5G technologies, which stand for the fourth and fifth generation of cell phone mobile communications standards.
 As wireless networking has become commonplace, sophistication increases through configuration of network hardware and software, and greater capacity to send and receive larger amounts of data, faster, is achieved.
 Now the wireless network has been running on LTE, which is a 4G mobile communication standard.
 Users of an LTE network should have data speeds that are 10x faster than a 3G network.

 Space

 Space is another characteristic of wireless networking.
 Wireless networks offer many advantages when it comes to difficult-to-wire areas trying to communicate such as across a street or river, a warehouse on the other side of the premises or buildings that are physically separated but operate as one.
-Wireless networks allow for users to designate a certain space which the network will be able to communicate with other devices through that network.
+Wireless networks allow users to designate a certain space that the network will be able to communicate with other devices through that network.

 Space is also created in homes as a result of eliminating clutters of wiring.
 This technology allows for an alternative to installing physical network mediums such as TPs, coaxes, or fiber-optics, which can also be expensive.